-The regulatory framework of apprenticeships is set by the 2008 law and its Grand-Ducal regulations.
+The regulatory framework of apprenticeships is set by the 2008 law (loi du 19 décembre 2008) and its grand-ducal regulations.
 The law foresees that before beginning an apprenticeship, participants have to pass a medical exam and sign a formal contract which stipulates a probationary period of 3 months (the contract is a fixed-term contract which is normally three years).
 Apprentices are eligible for apprenticeship allowances, which vary depending on the chosen trade or profession, and they receive a minimum of 25 days of legal holiday.
 The employer has to register the apprentice with the social security administration at the beginning of the contract.
 Social security for minor apprentices is covered by the social security contributions of their parents or legal guardians.

 The apprenticeship receives financial aid.
-It provides reimbursement of up to 40% as well as the employer's share of social security costs for the apprentice (established by the 2012 grand-ducal regulation and the 2013 grand-ducal regulation).
+It provides reimbursement of up to 40% as well as the employer's share of social security costs for the apprentice (established by the 2012 grand-ducal regulation (règlement grand-ducal du 13 juillet 2012 portant fixation des indemnités d'apprentissage dans les secteurs de l'artisanat, du commerce, de l'Horeca, de l'industrie, de l'agriculture et du secteur santé et social) and the 2013 grand-ducal regulation (règlement grand-ducal du 9 juillet 2013)).
 If the learning year is successful, a learning bonus is offered in addition to the training wage.
 This is an allocation of 117€ per month of the apprenticeship, subject to the successful completion of the apprenticeship programme and passing the final apprenticeship examination (Biré & Walzer, 2013).